Email me at

 The results were even more magical than we could have ever anticipated, but creating such an incredible experience wasn’t without its challenges.

-Undoubtedly the biggest challenge we faced was the technical installation, which required our team of technicians to wade through mud and debris to set cables from the generator & scale trees to hang hundreds of metres of fairy lights, lanterns and candles.
+Undoubtedly the biggest of these was the technical installation, which required our team of technicians to wade through mud and debris to set cables from the generator, as well as scaling trees to hang hundreds of metres of fairy lights, lanterns and candles.